-If you have any questions or concerns, we prefer that you call us at the Clinique des femmes first, since abortion is our specialty.
+If you have any questions or concerns, we prefer that you call us at the clinic first, since abortion is our specialty.

-We are here for you, at every stage of the process, from making your decision, to before, during and after the procedure.
+We are here for you, at every stage of the process, from making your decision, to prior, during and after the procedure.
 If you are worried or have any questions, do not hesitate to call us.

-The Clinique des femmes de l'Outaouais is a non profit feminist organization founded in 1981.
-It offers health services in family planning, in particular, the voluntary termination of pregnancy and contraception.
+La Clinique des femmes de l'Outaouais is a non profit feminist organization founded in 1981.
+It offers health services in family planning, in particular, pregnancy termination and contraception.

-We offer women a wide range of care, information, awareness, education and referral services.
-We work with health and community organizations to ensure a continuum of women's health services.
-In addition, we defend the right of women to have free choice by monitoring policy in conjunction with organizations that share similar objectives.
+We offer a wide range of care, information, awareness, education and referral services.
+We work with health and community organizations to ensure a continuum of sexual and reproductive health services.
+In addition, we defend freedom of choice in exercising a monitoring role, in collaboration with organizations that share similar objectives.

 Our philosophy is expressed in four main principles:

-- Accept every woman unconditionally by recognizing and respecting her personal circumstances. - Support women in their choices and the course they take. - Ensure that women have access to our services. - Adapt our services to the needs of each woman.
+- Accept every person unconditionally by recognizing and respecting their personal circumstances. - Support people in their choices and the course they take. - Ensure that our services are fully accessible. - Adapt our services to the needs of each person.